K-S-K/CV/README.md

 ### [2024-2025.
 The Experiment with .NET and Raspberry PI](https://github.com/K-S-K/RPIDBClock)

-Through this project, I touched the I2C devices from the .NET code, and found it easy and convenient. .Net provides all necessary basement in the "System.Device.Gpio" nuget library to build any communication API at GPIO level, and also to work with "I2cDevice" and just exchange data with devices with byte resolution.
-Also, I've made a desk clock which shows me current date and time and two closest commute trains I need, which was funny and attractive.
+Through this project, I touched the I2C devices from the .NET code, and found it easy and convenient. .Net provides all necessary tools in the "System.Device.Gpio" NuGet library to build any communication API at GPIO level, and also to work with "I2cDevice" and just exchange data with devices with byte resolution.
+Also, I've made a desk clock that shows the current date and time, as well as the two closest trains on my commute route.
+The development process was funny and attractive.

 ![Raspberry Pi Clock](https://github.com/K-S-K/RPIDBClock/blob/main/Doc/Images/Fig_00_Common_View.jpg)

 ### [2024.
 Data exchange between Docker containerized applications](https://github.com/K-S-K/CCCS)

-These days, I started to relearn C++ and to learn Linux for the sake of preparation for my new job in Astronomisches Rechen-Institut, the branch of Heidelberg University.
+These days, I started relearning C++ and learning Linux to prepare for my new job at the Astronomisches Rechen-Institut, a branch of Heidelberg University.
 That's how this project was created.

-The purpose of this project is to adjust the approach of creating several projects in different Docker containers and let them communicate with each other via sockets.
+The purpose of this project is to adjust the approach to creating multiple projects in separate Docker containers and to let them communicate with each other via sockets.
 The project can be used as a template for creating more complex projects.

 - IDE: VSCode.
 - Programming language: C++.